 First of all, the products aren’t priced the same everywhere.

 The wallet you’re buying for $15 in one city might cost $45 in another.
 And while leather wallets may be common or slow-moving in one area, they may be in very high demand in another place.
 This is something that sellers use to their advantage in order to turn a profit.

 You will find a lot of consumers who are willing to pay extra for convenience.
 For instance, some people will gladly pay a bit more to have products delivered to them in order to avoid the hassle of going to the shop, searching for the item they need, and standing in long queues to purchase it.

 One of the simplest rules of economics is supply and demand.
 With a low supply and a high demand, prices can skyrocket.
 For example, take the demand toilet paper and hand sanitizer in the midst of the COVID 19 pandemic in 2020.
 People were marking up these products by 100% or more on Amazon and selling out without a problem because the supply wasn’t available locally.

-Want to learn more about Retail Arbitrage from someone who’s had amazing success?
-Click Here to Learn More from Theo McArthur, an expert in Amazon FBA and Retail Arbitrage.
+Want to learn more about Retail Arbitrage from someone who’s sold MILLIONS of products?
+Click Here to get a FREE guide from Ryan Grant, the foremost expert in Retail Arbitrage.